llm-bible/llm-bible.github.io/_publications/sato2025waking.markdown

 bibkey: sato2025waking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.21012"}
-tags: ['Prompting', 'Merging', 'Tools', 'Reinforcement Learning']
+tags: ['Merging', 'Tools', 'Prompting', 'Reinforcement Learning']
 ---
 What underlies intuitive human thinking?
 One approach to this question is to compare the cognitive dynamics of humans and large language models (LLMs).